fredrikhelgessoon/CookieStealer/README.md

 # CookieStealer
 ## Information
-A simple Cookie Stealer written in PHP.
+A simple Cookie Stealer written in PHP created to solve a wargame-challenge.
 When a user is redirected to the server running the cookie stealer its current session cookie is saved to a logfile or mailed together with basic information about the redirected user.
 The PHP-program also contains an example of how detection of the website redirection can be avoided by using a simple bogus webpage suing the iamge "connectionError.png".
 Further explanation of how the php-program works can be seen as comments in "index.php".

 ## Requirements
 The only requirement of this program is PHP.
 Can be installed using: